-LADDER CAPACITY MAXIMUM 330 lbs.
-(150 kg) DO NOT exceed the ladder maximum weight rating.
-The maximum rating includes the person's weight PLUS weight of items carried Maximum of 1 person on the ladder.
-When climbing: Always face the ladder.
-Climb slowly with weight centered between side rails.
-Keep a 3 point contact on the ladder at all times (3 Point contact two hands and a foot or two feet and one hand).
+LADDER CAPACITY MAXIMUM 225 lbs.
+(102 kg)

+- DO NOT exceed the ladder maximum weight rating. - □ The maximum rating includes the person's weight PLUS weight of items carried. - When climbing: - Always face the ladder. - Climb slowly with weight centered between side rails. - Keep a 3 point contact on the ladder at all times (3 Point contact-two hands and a foot or two feet and one hand).

-- Keep hands free. - Use of accessories such as lanyards to keep carried items tethered will keep hands free and prevent falling items. - Heavy or bulky items should be brought up only after reaching the - Do not use the ladder if damaged in any way.
+Keep hands free.

+- Use of accessories such as lanyards to keep carried items tethered will keep hands free and prevent falling items. - Heavy or bulky items should be brought up only after reaching the roof. - Do not use the ladder if damaged in any way.